liferay/liferay-frontend-projects/packages/liferay-npm-scripts/README.md

 !prettier.sh --write %
 ```

-And you can of course always call directly into liferay-npm-scripts if you prefer:
+And you can always call directly into `liferay-npm-scripts` if you prefer:

 ```
 !path/to/liferay-npm-scripts prettier --write %